 Recording Format: The DR-40 records audio files in WAV and MP3 formats.
 The unit is compatible with the BWF (Broadcast Wave Format) for WAV files.
 You can choose from the following recording options:

 - MP3: 44.1/48 kHz, 32/64/96/128/192/256/320 kbps

-Recording Modes: The recorder has five recording modes to
+Recording Modes: The recorder has five recording modes to choose from:

 - Mono: recordings are made in one channel